-6. Additional Leave
+7. Additional Leave

 This policy is intended to describe the minimum level of benefits available for faculty members to whom it applies.
 This policy is not intended to constrain the faculty member and department chair or dean from developing other arrangements that meet the spirit of this policy and its minimum level of benefits and that fulfill the needs of all involved in some other manner.
 The dean of a school or college may establish policies extending these benefits to other categories of faculty.
-Any parental leave taken under this policy shall be in addition to any leave granted because of medical incapacitation (as described in Section C below).
+Any parental leave taken under this policy shall be in addition to any leave granted because of medical incapacitation (as described in Section D below).
+As noted above, these leaves run concurrent to any leave approved under FMLA or TMLA.

-7. Limitations
+8. Limitations

-The parental leave benefit may be used once per child and no more than three times during a faculty member's employment at Vanderbilt.
+The parental leave benefit may be used once per child and no more than three times during a faculty member's employment at Vanderbilt University.

-8. Multiple Births/Adoptions
+9. Multiple Births/Adoptions

 For purposes of this policy, parental leave in the case of multiple birth (twins, triplets, etc.) or simultaneous adoption of multiple children shall count as one leave event, resulting automatically in the availability of one semester of paid leave.
 Thus, the birth of triplets would not use up the faculty member's eligibility for parental leave for future births or adoptions nor would it necessarily entitle the faculty member to three consecutive semesters of paid leave.
 In such unusual circumstances, the faculty member and their/her/his chair or dean are encouraged to devise an arrangement suitable to the unique needs of such a situation and consistent with the spirit of this policy.

-Benefit Beyond Three Children If, after obtaining this benefit three times, a faculty member gives birth to or adopts an additional child(ren), that faculty member shall only be entitled to FMLA or TMLA leave (both unpaid) unless the leave is for short-term illness or other incapacities, in which case it may qualify as a paid leave (see Section D, below).
-The medical condition of the faculty member, as evidenced by the written statement of her physician, will establish the length of leave for short-term illness.
+10. Benefit Beyond Three Children

+If, after obtaining this benefit three times, a faculty member gives birth to or adopts an additional child(ren), that faculty member shall only be entitled to FMLA or TMLA leave (both unpaid and subject to the eligibility requirements for those leaves) unless the leave is for short-term illness or other incapacities, in which case it may qualify as a paid leave (see Section D, below).
+The medical condition of the faculty member, as evidenced by the written statement of the faculty member's physician, will establish the length of leave for short-term illness.
 Normally, unless unusual medical complications exist, the leave for short-term illness related to childbirth does not exceed six weeks.
 Additional personal leave (unpaid) may be requested.
-The duration of personal leave must be negotiated between the faculty member and her dean and must be consistent with the FMLA and the TMLA.
+The duration of personal leave must be negotiated between the faculty member and their/her/his dean and must be consistent with the FMLA and the TMLA.